 Steep water contains most of the directly soluble matter from corn in addition to products from lactic acid fermentation.
 Steep water is evaporated to an approximate 50% dry matter content and is usually blended with fiber to be dried as gluten feed.
-If there is a suitable market, the evaporated steep water can be directly sold as "condensed fermented corn extractives" for use as a special feed ingredient or industrial fermentation substrate.25 Corn steep liquor accounts for 5% by mass of a typical corn wet milling plant's products according to survey information obtained from Cedar Rapids facilities.
+Corn steep liquor contains several vitamins, minerals, lactic acid, and organic nitrogen, which is suitable for fermentation.
+Additionally, corn steep liquor can be combined with corn gluten feed to feed animals such as cattle, swine, and poultry.
+If there is a suitable market, the evaporated steep water can be directly sold as "condensed fermented corn extractives" for use as a special feed ingredient or industrial fermentation substrate.27 Corn steep liguor accounts for 5% by mass of a typical corn wet milling plant's products according to survey information obtained from Cedar Rapids facilities.